NordicPlayground/nRF52-ADC-examples/README.md

 Compatibility: nRF52 rev 1, nRF5 SDK 11.0.0
 Softdevice used: No softdevice

 This example enables the RTC timer to periodically trigger SAADC sampling.
 RTC is chosen here instead of TIMER because it is low power.
-The example samples on a single input pin
+The example samples on a single input pin, the AIN0, which maps to physical pin P0.02 on the nRF52832 IC.

 This SAADC example shows the following features:
 - Low Power -> Enabled with initializing SAADC when sampling and uninitializing when sampling is complete.
 Low power can only be obtained when UART_PRINTING_ENABLED is not defined and SAADC_SAMPLES_IN_BUFFER is 1